iStock-1419631265-banner.jpg

 United Theological Seminary Partnership

-Earn an MBA and MDIV through one easy-to-navigate program.
+Earn an MBA and MDiv through one easy-to-navigate program.

 Dakota Wesleyan University and United Theological Seminary have partnered together to offer one program with two master’s degrees.